 6. Shamshan Ghat (Hyderabad)

-Shamshan Ghat or Crematory is in Hyderabad region of Pakistan; many claim that spirits who are dead but never reached their destination even after death.
-It is a place where Hindus’ burning and burial ritual are performed and this place is about 250 years old.
+Shamshan Ghat or Crematory is in the Hyderabad region of Pakistan; many claim that spirits who are dead but never reached their destination even after death.
+It is a place where Hindus’ burning and burial rituals are performed and this place is about 250 years old.
 If you really want to experience some creepiest paranormal activity, then this place is on the top of the list.
 As per the guard and other staff they have seen small children coming to play and make weird noises after sunset.
-He never saw anyone coming from the gate; the children just come from nowhere and disappear afterwards.
+He never saw anyone coming from the gate; the children just come from nowhere and disappear afterward.
 That’s one creepiest thing!